jjaakko/IDL_project/README.md

 - The process producess csv file with the predictions
 ## Working with LSTM

-To train LSTM on the training set and validate against validation set, you need train.csv and valid.csv in the data-folder.
+To train LSTM on the training set and validate against validation set, you need train.csv, valid.csv and codecounts.csv in the data folder.
 You also need to run the Embeddings/Embeddings.py to create the embeddings LSTM uses.
 After this the LSTM/LSTM.py script should work correctly.